Research Perspective

 Active Inference Agent

-2. 2 It actively polls sensors to confirm the model, not just receive data.
+2. 2 It actively polls sensors to confirm the model — epistemic foraging, not passive reception.

 The Active Inference Loop